illinois-cs241/illinois-cs241.github.io/shell.md

 - NLWP: The number of threads currently being used in the process
 - VSZ: The program size (virtual memory size) of the process, in kilobytes
 - STAT: The state of the process
 - START: The start time of the process.
 You will want to add the boot time of the computer, and start time of the process to calculate this.
-Make sure you are careful while converting from various formats - the man pages for procfs have helpful tips.
+Make sure you are careful while converting from various formats - the man pages for `procfs` have helpful tips.
 - TIME: The amount of cpu time that the process has been executed for.
-This includes time the process has been scheduled in user mode (utime) and kernel mode (stime).
+This includes time the process has been scheduled in user mode (`utime`) and kernel mode (`stime`).
 - COMMAND: The command that executed the process

 Some things to keep in mind:

 - The order in which you print the processes does not matter.
 - The 'command' for `print_process_info` should be the full command you executed.
 The `&` for background processes is optional.
 For the main shell process _only_, you do not need to include the command-line flags.
+Ensure that the 'command' does not have trailing whitespace at the end of it.
 - You may not exec the `ps` binary to complete this part of the assignment.

 Example output of this command: